Crème Caramel with Amber Jelly

 Crème Caramel

-Amber Jelly: place wine, water, sugar and vanilla (pod and the scraped seeds) or essence in a pan and heat to dissolve sugar.
-Place gelatine in a small bowl, mix with 2 tablespoons cold water, then zap in microwave to dissolve.
-Add to pan then put aside while you make the Caramel, below.
-Add a quarter of the caramel to the jelly, being careful to stand back as it will spatter, heat and stir to dissolve the caramel then remove vanilla pod (leaving any seeds in) and pour into a shallow Lasagne-type dish.
+Place gelatine in a small bowl with 2 tablespoons cold water, then zap in microwave to dissolve.
+Add to pan and mix well then pour through a sieve (to remove the vanilla pod and seeds) into a shallow lasagne-type dish.
 Jelly should be one to two centimetres thick.
 Refrigerate overnight, covered.

-To serve: serve in tall glasses or martini glasses.
+To serve: this recipe is best served in martini glasses.
 Dice amber jelly in the dish by making parallel cuts about a centimetre apart in both directions.
 Place a heaped tablespoonful of jelly cubes in the bottom of 8 serving glasses.
-Whip the remaining 150ml of cream until thick, then fold in the Caramel Cream.
-Place a heaped tablespoonful in each glass on top of the jelly.
-Then a large scoop of Crème Caramel.
+Place a heaped tablespoonful of whipped cream in each glass on top of the jelly.
+Then a large scoop or square of the Crème Caramel.
 Drizzle with some of the caramel from the bottom of the dish.
-Lastly top with an egg-shaped scoop of vanilla ice cream.
+Top with an egg-shaped scoop of vanilla ice cream and serve immediately.

 Leave a Reply